EazyServer/Vue-Bootstrap-Calendar/README.md

 Vue.use(VueI18n);

-import {messages} from 'vue-bootstrap-calendar'; // you can include your own translation here if you want!
+import {messages} from 'vue-bootstrap4-calendar'; // you can include your own translation here if you want!

 window.i18n = new VueI18n({
     locale: 'en',